-• It has flexible deployment as a component or a suite.

-- It has strong performance in its home country of Australia, along with the U.K., Latin America and sub-Saharan Africa, and it is currently growing its presence in Russia. - There is a high level of maintenance functionality. - It is focused on asset-intensive industries like utilities. - Recent acquisitions have broadened its offering. - Versatility exists across multiple platforms. - It is highly scalable. - It has improved financial performance.
+- It has flexible deployment as a component or a suite. - It has strong utilities performance in its home country of Australia, and in the U.K. - There is a high level of utility maintenance and construction functionality. - It is focused on asset-intensive industries, such as utilities. - Versatility exists across multiple platforms. - It is highly scalable. - It has improved financial performance with private equity investors and increased license revenue in 2007.

-- It has a limited Asian, North American and European presence. - The technology is in transition to a Java-based Web service architecture. - The small company size compared to major vendors gives rise to a shortage of resources and partners. - Its mobile applications are relatively undeveloped.
+- It has a limited Asia/Pacific, North American and European presence. - The technology is in transition to a Java-based Web service architecture - It is a small company compared to major vendors, which gives rise to a shortage of resources and partners. - Its mobile applications are relatively undeveloped. - There have been significant management changes in 2008.